Bruce Gentry – Daredevil of the Skies

-Bruce Gentry – Daredevil of the Skies (1949) is a 15-episode Columbia Pictures movie serial based on the Bruce Gentry comic strip created by Ray Bailey.
+Bruce Gentry – Daredevil of the Skies is a 15-episode Columbia Pictures movie serial released in 1949 based on the Bruce Gentry comic strip created by Ray Bailey.
 It features the first cinematic appearance of a flying saucer, as the secret weapon of the villainous Recorder.

 Plot

 Dr Benson (Forrest Taylor), a friend of charter pilot Bruce Gentry (Tom Neal), is kidnapped by the mysterious enemy agent, "the Recorder" who only issues orders through recordings.
 Benson is used to perfect the villain's flying saucers, launched and controlled by electronic means.
 Industrialist Paul Radcliffe (Hugh Prosser) hires Bruce to investigate the saucers as he thinks they may have a commercial use.

 Necessary for the production of the flying saucers is a mineral called Platonite.
 The Recorder's only source, an abandoned mine on the land belonging to Jaunita (Judy Clark) and Frank Farrell (Ralph Hodges), has run dry and he needs to steal supplies from the US Government.

 When Bruce closes in on The Recorder, he finds out that his prey is actually Dr. Benson.
 Krendon (Tristram Coffin), one of his henchmen, releases a deadly flying saucer on an attack against the Panama Canal.
 In his aircraft, Bruce intercepts the saucer, crashing into it, and escaping the resultant explosion by taking to his parachute.
 Back at The Recorder's headquarters, the saucer controls explode, killing all the enemy agents.